containers/podman-desktop/website/docs/installing-podman/installing-podman-on-windows.md

 Podman Desktop can assist you to install the Podman container engine on the Windows Subsystem for Linux, version 2 (WSL 2).

-WSL 2 uses Windows native virtualization: it runs as an HyperV virtual machine.
+WSL 2 uses Windows native virtualization: it runs as a HyperV virtual machine.

 #### Prerequisites